OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/ParisSud.md

 ### Misc technical achievements

+- WP3:

+  - Python 3 support, build system, and continuous integration for SageMath (in collaboration with Logilab)

+- WP4:

-- Work on WP4: enabling binder and ThebeLab for SageMath, for live documentation, reproducible notebooks, etc.
+  - Enabling binder and ThebeLab for SageMath, for live documentation, reproducible notebooks, etc (close to final integration); contributions to ThebeLab.

+  - Jupyter Widgets for combinatorics objects and dynamic documentation and exploration.

+  - Heavy contributions to xeus-cling, a C++ kernel for Jupyter

-- Work on WP5: HPC for combinatorics
+- WP5: HPC for combinatorics

+- WP6: OpenMath serialization for SageMath & Python based on Python's native serialization ("pickling")

 ### Communication strategy

-The outcome of the three trainees' work will be an improvement of the communcation of ODK towards outside the consortium.
+- The outcome of the three trainees' work will be an improvement of the communcation of ODK towards outside the consortium.
 Will be impacted: the website, KPIs (mostly success stories for which media is required).
 The first visible action to the consortium were polls sent our to participants: a [poll for thematics](https://pluquetelisabeth.typeform.com/to/uTnjIQ) and a [poll about the website and project](https://pluquetelisabeth.typeform.com/to/lzujKT) in general.
 The first answers are currently being looked into.

+- UPSUD paid for the services of a professional videographer who will lead and film interviews of key OpenDreamKit actors at the XFEL. these interviews will hopefully allow the addition of great communication and dissemiantion content on the website.

 --
 ## Workshops and dissemination activities